cloudfoundry-attic/cf-abacus/doc/monitor.md

 ../gradlew jettyRun
 ```

+Gradle build will hang at 75% with the URL needed to access the dashboard: `Running at http://localhost:7979/hystrix-dashboard`

 Monitoring with Hystrix
 ---

-Access the dashboard at `http://localhost:7979/hystrix-dashboard`
+Access the dashboard at the URL from the last step: `http://localhost:7979/hystrix-dashboard`

 Add hystrix streams from Abacus applications:
 * Enter hystrix steam URL for an application.
 For example, the usage collector application running at local machine would have hystrix stream reachable at `http://localhost:9080/hystrix.stream`